 Making these boxes is undoubtedly super easy.
 Just pour sand in, and there you have your litter box.
 It’s also suitable for potty training.

 If scooping waste out of the cat litter box is your worst nightmare, a disposable litter box is what might solve your struggles.

-It’s excellent for cat owners who wants a use and throw-away box option for their cat.
+It’s excellent for cat owners who want a use-and-throw-away box option for their cats.